hsamrach/BASIL/README.md

 So, 200 coverages of reads will be reduced to 150 coverages using the downsampling method.
 ```
 # Databases
+Once you specify the database path for each tool, the path will be saved, so you won't need to enter it again for the next run.
+Meanwhile, you can also overwrite or clear the saved database paths at any time.
 ## CheckM2 database (Mandatory)
+Without CheckM2 database, BASIL won't run!

 You can download CheckM2 database through their provided instruction: https://github.com/chklovski/CheckM2#databases.

 Alternatively, you can use the command below to automate the download and decompression.